The Adult School Hall, Croydon

 Following the 1940 destruction of the old meeting house the hall was used for meetings for worship until 1944, when it was requisitioned for accommodation for bombed-out residents and as a refugee centre.
 Meetings for worship were resumed at the end of the war and continued until the present meeting house was opened in January 1957.
 Four of the carved benches that originally belonged to the old meeting house still remain as a link with the past: three are in the Adult School Hall and the fourth is now situated under the first noticeboard on the left of the main meeting house entrance hall.
 (Try it - it's surprisingly comfortable!)

 The Hall has since been used for various functions, including Nightwatch, the Woodcraft Folk, and as a venue for Croydon Friends' annual jumble sales.
 More recently it has found favour as a striking film location.
 Croydon Quakers are keen to secure further uses for the building on a short- or long-term basis.
-Proposals to this end and enquiries about bookings will be welcomed by the Clerk of Premises at Croydon Quakers.
+Proposals to this end and enquiries about bookings will be welcomed.
+Please contact the Clerk of Premises.

 Based, with kind permission, on an article by Joseph Mirwitch in the Twentieth Century Society Newsletter, Winter 2006/7